Stores creative acceptance policies

 - Products for children must not show the product being used in an unsafe way.
 For example, paddling pools or other products that could cause harm to the child if misused, must show the product being used under adult supervision.

 - Stores for hemp-based products must not be associated with or encourage the consumption of illicit drugs, including the use of marijuana or cannabis imagery.

 - Brazil, India, Saudi Arabia and United Arab Emirates: Ingestible hemp products are prohibited.

 Stores for infant and follow-on formula must not contain messaging that discourages breastfeeding or that claims that the product can be a substitute for breastfeeding.

 We prohibit knives whose primary purpose is, or is marketed to be, for combat or military use, self-defense, or to encourage violent behavior.
-Examples include zombie knives, combat knives, assault knives, throwing knives, daggers, boot knives, spring-assisted knives, hand-to-hand or fighting knives, gravity knives, bayonets, drop-point knives (Mexico only), swords, self-defense knives, and ninja stars.
+Examples include zombie knives, bowie knives, combat knives, assault knives, throwing knives, daggers, boot knives, spring-assisted knives, hand-to-hand or fighting knives, gravity knives, bayonets, drop-point knives (Mexico only), swords, self-defense knives, and ninja stars.

 6.9 Over-the-Counter (OTC) drugs and supplements